efigi/cup-of-gamedev/_posts/2020-10-15-made-a-platformer-in-a-week.markdown

 ---
 layout: post
-title:  "Lessons Learned From Making A Platformer Game In A Week"
+title:  "Lessons From Making A Platformer In A Week"
 description:  "A platformer isn't as simple as making a player and things to jump on!
 A lot of things are needed to make the game feel right!"
 author: remtaine
 categories: ["Game Jam"]